Luis Emilio Batallán

 Ahí Ven o Maio (1975, 40.06) **½/½

 Quien Poidera Namorarla

 I'm having trouble locating any information on Luis Emilio Batallán; being little-known outside his home country, pretty much all 'Net info on him is in Spanish, which (unlike in the States) isn't the first, or even the second foreign language taught in British schools.
-Suffice to say, at least going by 1975's Ahí Ven o Maio (I've no idea how many other albums he may've recorded), he's a lightweight, slightly folky balladeer, mainstream without being horribly gloopy.
+Suffice to say, at least going by 1975's Ahí Ven o Maio (Discogs only lists two much later releases), he's a lightweight, slightly folky balladeer, mainstream without being horribly gloopy.
 The album's perfectly harmless, also totally dull, with no standout features whatsoever.

 Granada's Carlos Cárcamo plays Mellotron, with background strings on Quien Poidera Namorarla, although the other orchestral sounds on the album seem to be precisely that.
 This is available on CD, but the question has to be asked: why would you?
 It only gets as high a rating as it does due to its complete harmlessness; it didn't particularly irritate, but then, it didn't particularly do anything at all.
 Practically no obvious Mellotron, either, making for a resounding, all round 'no'.